felias-fogg/dw-link/docs/manual.md

 <a name="lost"></a>
 #### Problem: You get the message *Connection to target lost*, the program receives a `SIGHUP` signal when you try to start execution, and/or the system LED is off

 The target is not responsive any longer.
 Possible reasons for such a loss of connectivity could be that the RESET line of the target system does not satisfy the necessary electrical requirements (see [Section 3.3](#section33)).
 Other reasons might be that the program disturbed the communication by changing, e.g., the MCU clock frequency (see [Section 8.7](#section87)).
-Try to identify the reason, eliminate it and then restart the debug session.
+Try to identify the reason, eliminate it, and then restart the debug session.
 Most probably, there are still BREAK instructions in flash memory, so the `load` command should be used to reload the program.

 #### Problem: When trying to start execution with the `run` command, GDB stops with an internal error